Types of Financial Aid Offered by the English Department

 In some cases, after a student's first year as a teaching assistant, he or she may be assigned to teach a class other than 401.
 All teaching assistants teaching a 500-level literature or composition course for the first time will be assigned a faculty mentor even if you have taught a similar course at another institution.
 (Each time you teach a new course--as opposed to repeating a course you have already taught--you will be assigned a faculty mentor).
 The purpose of faculty mentoring is to provide the teaching assistant guidance from a seasoned teacher of the course.
 Your faculty mentor will aid you in the planning of the course, offer guidance and support during the semester, observe your teaching, read your course evaluations and discuss them with you, and write a detailed letter about your teaching.
 This letter will be a valuable part of your job application dossier.
 For more information, see the Graduate Coordinator.
 Assignment of faculty mentors occurs in the middle of the semester before you will be teaching.

 Full Tuition Scholarship

-Tuition scholarships provide a full tuition waiver for the academic year (though not a waiver of student fees).
+Tuition scholarships provide either a full or half tuition waiver for the academic year (though not a waiver of student fees).
 Students receiving tuition scholarships must be full-time students in the English graduate program.
 Full-time students in all programs are eligible to apply.
 The number of tuition scholarships available to masters students is limited.
 You can apply for this scholarship using the Department Application for Financial Aid.